 Women should lift weights too.
 It won't make you big and masculine looking.
 Take a look at my article on weight training for women for more information on this.

-Traditional steady state cardio will not do a great deal to help your weight loss efforts.
+Traditional steady-state cardio, such as jogging, will not do a great deal to help your weight loss efforts.
 And too much can actually be counterproductive.
 The reason for this is that excessive cardio causes your body to produce more cortisol (a stress hormone), and that can lead to muscle wasting, fat deposition, and many other health problems.

-A much more effective type of cardio is high intensity cardio, such as sprint training.
-This really revs up your metabolism, so you’ll burn fat for hours after your workout has finished.
+A much more effective type of cardio is high-intensity cardio, such as sprint training.
+This really boosts your metabolism, so you’ll burn fat for hours after your workout has finished.
 But don’t do too much of this either, as it is much more difficult to recover from than lower intensity forms of cardio.
 Two or three sessions per week will be enough for most people.